sigsum/sigsum/proposals/2024-12-seasalp-monitoring-shortterm.md

 Output from the monitoring system:

-- A public web page where current status information is shown, showing both some information about the current configuration and the current behavior.
-The number of configured witnesses is shown, as well as the current size and the current number of cosignatures, and some history of this such as a table showing how those numbers have changed over the past few days.

 - Alert emails sent to sysadmin team when problems are detected.
 Problems that should be detected include failure of heartbeat submissions, unexpected behavior of the log size (it should grow at least due to the heartbeat submissions), and changes in the number of cosignatures.

+- Stretch goal: A public web page where current status information is shown, showing both some information about the current configuration and the current behavior.
+The number of configured witnesses is shown, as well as the current size and the current number of cosignatures, and some history of this such as a table showing how those numbers have changed over the past few days.

 ## Timeframe